brewmanandi/referok.com/content/post/asdf.md

 timeToRead: 3
 authors:
 - Andi
-title: Growing your e-mail list ist hard?
+title: Growing your e-mail list is hard?
 Not anymore!
 excerpt: Learn how to get more subscribers with referok
 date: 2021-08-07T00:00:00+02:00
 hero: "/images/nubelson-fernandes-yh2y8avvpec-unsplash.jpg"